andrewfhart/andrewfhart.github.com/_posts/2015-11-15-step-by-step-tic-tac-toe.markdown

 Step 1: Making the board work
 =============================

 Alright, so we've got a board displaying now, and it looks good: except all the cells are empty.
 If we agree that cells can be in one of three positions, we could use an integer to define it.
 Perhaps `0` means "empty", `1` means "owned by the user", and `2` means "owned by the computer."
-In that case we could improve our `drawBoard` function to better reflect the current state of the board (as represented by the `board` parameter).
+If that's the case, we'd better make sure we use the same mapping in our `board` parameter, so that the information that gets passed to `drawBoard` matches our assumptions.
+If we assume `board` contains the mapping as we just described it, we could improve our `drawBoard` function to better reflect the current state of the board (as represented by the `board` parameter).
 How would you do it?
 Think about it before you read on.

 {% highlight c++ %}